Robdel12/DropKick/readme.md

 - **search**: *string*

-  - `"strict"` - The search string matches exactly from the begining of the option's text value (case insensitive).
+  - `"strict"` - The search string matches exactly from the beginning of the option's text value (case insensitive).
   - `"partial"` - The search string matches part of the option's text value (case insensitive).